chingu-voyages/v18-bears-team-04/README.md

 ## Contribute
-Let people know how they can contribute into your project.
-A contributing guideline will be a big plus.
+Feel free to contribute with your coding skills to our iScholar project.
+You are more than welcome!

 ## Credits
-To all team members and Chingu Community
+To everyone has given a small or big contribute to it

 ## License
-A short snippet describing the license (MIT, Apache etc) MIT © Yourname
+opensoftware